jdittrich/userNeedResearchBook/text/dataAnalysis.md

 creating groups, assigning data to them and revising these groups.

-These iterations may also happen just in parts of the structure you create. or example, after you revised your overall structure, you find, that a grouping should undergo a major change and you put all its data out.
+These iterations may also happen just in parts of the structure you create.
+ For example, after you revised your overall structure, you find, that a grouping should undergo a major change and you put all its data out.
 Then, you are back to developing a structure for a part of your analysis.
 Or, you notice, that some notes which you moved in proximity, can be summarized by